CV

 2008

-Sorry, artist book, first in series, 2nd edition of 700, Saint Mary’s University Art Gallery, Halifax with College of Fine Arts, University of New South Wales, Sydney, Australia, 88 pp
+SORRY, artist book, #1 series, 2nd edition of 700, Saint Mary’s University Art Gallery, Halifax, with College of Fine Arts, University of New South Wales, Sydney, Australia, 88 pp

 2007